Updated: Oct 19, 2022

 The original trick with three strips of paper seems to have been largely forgotten, but it does survive in a number of more recent incarnations.
 The most common version is done with two banknotes (for example, a $1 bill and a $5 bill) placed one on top of the other at right angles, effectively recreating the long and short strips.
 Roll them up together and unroll them again, and the bills will have changed places.
 This is often known as the Bill Roll, and it seems to date back to the 1930s.
 The earliest published reference I've found is Jean Hugard's Money Magic (1937).

 Update: My thanks to Michel Grand for pointing out an earlier appearance of the Bill Roll in the magic magazine The Jinx (No. 20, May 1936) under the title "Inflation", submitted by Monty Crowe.
-At the same time and by pure chance I also found it explained in the August 1935 issue of Popular Mechanics magazine, in an article on Impromptu Magic by Harry Blackstone.
+At the same time and by pure chance I also found it explained in The New Magician's Manual (1936) by Walter B. Gibson, and in the August 1935 issue of Popular Mechanics magazine, in an article on Impromptu Magic by Harry Blackstone.

 Another version uses three paper napkins, either of different colours or all the same but with an “X” marked on one of them.
 They still change places like the strips or scrolls, but it somehow feels like a slightly different trick.
 Martin Gardner mentioned this in one of his columns in Hugard’s Magic Monthly, Vol. 13, No. 3, August 1955 (later collected into book form as the Encyclopedia of Impromptu Magic (1978)), and it’s also nicely explained in Francis Rigney’s Cub Scout Magic (1960).
 In the revised edition of Gardner’s encyclopedia, under the title of Impromptu (2015), editor Todd Karr calls this the Rolling Switch, and the version with dollar bills is given as the Rolling Bill Switch.